Welcome to Liberal Arts at Warwick!

 Stepping up from school to university

 Transitioning from school or college to university can feel both exciting and daunting.
 Styles of teaching are different and there will be more opportunities for you to make your own decisions and study independently.
-This is doubly the case within Liberal Arts, where you will have the freedom to build your own degree course (via your pathway) based on your intellectual interests.
+This is doubly the case within Liberal Arts, where you will have the freedom to build your own degree course (via your route/pathway) based on your intellectual interests.

 To help you prepare for university life, we have created a bespoke Liberal Arts Welcome Week Moodle page that is full of resources and helpful information to ease your transition onto the course.
 Feel free to start exploring these resources before you arrive at Warwick (once you have enrolled).
 Indeed, you are warmly encouraged to watch all of the videos on the Liberal Arts Welcome Week Moodle pages and to note down any questions you have about the material.
 You’ll have many opportunities to ask these questions during Welcome Week.